patternfly/patternfly/README.md

 ## Guidelines for CSS Development

 - For issues created in Core that will affect a component in PF-React, a follow up issue must be created in PF-React once the Pull Request is merged.
-- The UX/Visual designer and CSS developer of a component/enhancement should be involved in the review process throughout the life cycle of that component/enhancement.
+The issue should include the Core PR #, the Core Release, a link to the component in https://pf4.patternfly.org, and information detailing the change.
 - If global variables are modified in Core, a React issue should be opened to address this.
 - CSS developers should ensure that animation is well documented and communicated to the respective React developer.
-- CSS developers should communicate any design changes back to the design team, so that the changes can be updated in the master Sketch file.
+- Once the component/enhancement is complete it should receive sign off from a visual designer who can then update the master sketch file with any changes.

 ## Testing for Accessibility